Knox County Tennessee

 A: In 2019, Tennessee ranks at No. 10 out of 50 states in the number of teen births among girls ages 15-19.
 According to 2019 summary of teen pregnancy risk report, the highest rates of teen births were in Shelby, Davidson, Knox, and Hamilton counties.

-A: Black, Hispanic, and Latino teens have higher rates of teenage pregnancy than White teens, those from rural and low-income communities, and those with higher Adverse Childhood Experiences (ACEs), such as family history of substance abuse and household incarceration, that lead to poorer physical and behavioral health outcomes.
+A: The populations that are most impacted by teenage pregnancy are Black, Hispanic, and Latino teens, those from rural and low-income communities, and those with high Adverse Childhood Experiences (ACEs) that can lead to negative/unhealthy/adverse physical and mental health outcomes.

 A: They are less likely to finish high school, more likely to use public assistance, more likely to have lower income as adults, more likely to be involved in the criminal justice system, and more likely to have inadequate physical and behavioral health outcomes.